Advantech-EdgeSync-Containers/Advantech-ROS2-VLM-Container-on-NVIDIA-Jetson-Thor/README.md

 > ⚠️ **Notice**
 >
-> Some packages, container images, model files, or SDK components required by this project are **not included in this repository**.
->
-> These files are provided **upon request** due to licensing, size, or distribution restrictions.
->
-> Please contact the maintainer for access.
+> Certain components referenced in this repository are not included and may be provided upon request, subject to licensing and distribution constraints.

 ## System Requirements